 - Discuss with your team whether you will be using agency staff.
 If so, attempt to negotiate exclusivity arrangements with the agency.
 This should include detailed agreements on testing, symptom checking and other infection control issues.

 - Consider recruiting volunteers or relatives to become staff members during the pandemic, stationed exclusively at your service.

-- If possible, research additional training, like medication administration, for your staff to undertake.
+- If possible, research additional training for your staff to undertake.
 This can reduce reliance on specific staff members.

 - Consider the use of cohorting different groups of residents and the effect that these measures have on staff movement.

 - Ensure that all relevant staff are tested to the agreed schedule.
 You should also consider the availability of lateral flow tests for high-risk staff on all shifts.